 Once I stopped trying to fix my tendency to procrastinate, I found it is, in fact, the main driver behind my productivity.
 And knowing that, I can tweak it even further.

 “I never put off till tomorrow what I can possibly do - the day after.” ― OSCAR WILDE

 It simply works like this:

+I usually work on about 5-10 different projects at the same time.
+This naturally adds a lot of pressure on me, which is good.
 But what happens is that I procrastinate on a project by working on a different one.
 Which means: I'm not doing the work I should be doing right now, but I'm doing the work I should be doing otherwise.

 This is different than procrastinating by answering emails, which are usually a drain on productivity and less urgent than our habits indicate.
 In that case, procrastinating shifts your focus away from the important tasks at hand.
 This approach only works if you make sure to work on a LOT of projects at the same time.
 The pressure motivates you to move faster, and the workload keeps you jumping between equally important tasks.
 If you only had one important project on your list, you would probably procrastinate by watching TV.
 And that's where procrastination gets its negative stigma.

 Of course, this is easier said than done.
 You may still be on the edge of missing important deadlines, and you might be procrastinating on one project longer than another.
 But more often you will be checking off five other tasks on your to-do list while you are procrastinating on another task.
 This also keeps your brain sharp as you switch between different tasks, staying in the productivity flow rather than getting stuck on a single task and giving up.

 At least, that's what works for me.
 Put simply, procrastination is my ultimate productivity hack.
 Instead of trying to get rid of it, I make it work to my advantage.
 I'd venture to guess this applies to most of our "flaws" – instead of trying to overcome them, perhaps we just need to embrace them.